Texts revealed: Tauranga mayor Tenby Powell considered resigning, called a colleague a 'soft c**k'

 The release was in response to official information requests by the Bay of Plenty Times and others for elected member and executive staff communications around an attempted coup for the deputy mayor position two months ago.

-• Letters to the editor: No faith in the Tauranga City Council
+- Auckland power couple Tenby Powell and Sharon Hunter move to Tauranga - NZ Herald

-• Tauranga mayor Tenby Powell hits out at 'mob' of six councillors after deputy quits
+- Tauranga mayor Tenby Powell hits out at 'mob' of six councillors after deputy quits - NZ Herald

+- Local Focus: Tenby Powell says Tauranga deserves better - NZ Herald

+- Tauranga mayor Tenby Powell hits out after Conservation Minister Eugenie Sage blocks plan for marine research facility in reserve - NZ Herald

 Parts of the communications were redacted by the council, which cited privacy reasons.